Male Breast Correction

-What should I do if I think I have gynaecomastia?
+What should I do if I think I have gynecomastia?

-In the first instance you should contact your family doctor who will need to rule out an underlying cause for this condition.
+In the first instance, you should contact your family doctor who will need to rule out an underlying cause for this condition.
 There are many possible causes.
-Once all possible treatable causes have been dealt with, the gynaecomastia may disappear on its own.
+Once all possible treatable causes have been dealt with, the gynecomastia may disappear on its own.
 If there are no identifiable causes, we can then treat the breast itself.

 What if I am overweight?

 Obese males often develop fat deposits which resemble breasts.
 Losing weight will usually result in these breasts disappearing.
 As all surgery is potentially dangerous, it is far better to lose weight through a combination of diet and exercise than undergo an operation to remove fatty breasts from an obese person.
 However, some people find that despite losing weight, the breasts persist.
 After a careful examination to exclude other causes, these breasts can then be treated as above.

 How do you treat gynaecomastia?

 There are two main surgical options to reduce the breast.

 1. Liposuction: The simplest surgical method to treat the breast is to use liposuction to suck out the breast tissue and fat.
 The skin will usually retract to take up the slack.
 This results in the least scarring and probably offers the best cosmetic outcome in most cases.

 Very big breasts can be treated with liposuction, but it may take several procedures, six months apart, to allow the skin time to retract between treatments.
 Occasionally the skin does not retract fully and the excess skin has to be surgically removed.
 This can result in unsightly scars.
 Occasionally the breast tissue is so firm that liposuction cannot break it up.
 If liposuction fails the next treatment option is to try open surgery.

 2. Surgery: A small incision is made around the bottom half of the areola (see picture) and through this hole, the entire breastplate is cut out.